mildlyskilled/mildlyskilled-blog/content/posts/why-we-program.md

  * Finding the energy to do it to my ever increasing quality standards becomes difficult

 And so I like to always remind myself why I started this in the first place and the best reminder for me is an essay that Linus Torvalds wrote a very long time ago.
-I keep a copy with me and from time to time I read it to remember... it goes like this.
+I keep a copy with me and from time to time I read it to remember... it goes like this (apologies if you have read this already).